Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/general.md

 social factors and upbringing
 Anyone can experience the effects of depression.
 But some risk factors indicate how likely you are to experience it.

-For instance, women might be 2 to 3 timesTrusted Source as likely as men to develop depression.
+For instance, women might be 2 to 3 times as likely as men to develop depression.

-According to the NIMHTrusted Source, other risk factors for depression can include:
+According to the NIMH, other risk factors for depression can include:

 a family history of mood disorders major life changes